15 Ways to Keep Your Brain Sharp and Active

 11. Learn ways to cope with stress

-It is not possible to go through life without being upset or worried about anything.
-However, you can ensure that a problem of yours or someone else's does not cause you excessive distress.
-There are certainly situations in the past that you worried about a lot and today you cannot understand why you were so upset at that time.
+It's impossible to go through life without being upset or worried about anything.
+However, you can ensure that a problem belonging to you or someone else does not cause you excessive distress.
+There are certainly situations in the past that you worried about a lot and now you can't understand why you were so upset at that time.
 Some of your current problems will also become like that one day.
 Think about what the preventable sources of stress in your life might be.
 Try to stay away from unnecessary worries.
-Take time to rest and do things that bring you peace and joy.
+Make time to relax and do things that bring you peace and joy.
 You should learn to cope with stress for your mental, physical, and brain health.

 12. Getting enough sleep is important!

-6-8 hours of quality and comfortable sleep is necessary for the brain's performance to reach its peak.
+Quality and comfortable sleep for 6-8 hours is necessary for the brain's performance to reach its peak.
 If possible, take short naps 1-2 times during the day.
 This allows your brain to recharge.
-Good sleep is also important for the things a person learns during the day to become permanent.
-If you stay awake all night or sleep less than necessary, what you have learned cannot turn into permanent information.
+Good sleep is also important for the things you learn during the day to become permanent.
+If you stay awake all night or sleep less than necessary, what you learn cannot turn into lasting information.

 13. Don't neglect to take Omega 3